 Where to buy and best vermicelli noodle brands

 Asian grocery stores carry dried bun noodles of many brands.
 My favorite brand is Bamboo Tree.
-The texture is the most similar to the bun we eat in Vietnam.
+The texture is the most similar to what we eat in Vietnam.

 If your Asian grocery stores don’t carry this brand, another good one is the Three Ladies brand.
 The Three Ladies brand can also be purchased from Amazon.